Material handling - the Axess way

 Early involvement gives added value

-The online database is a valuable tool to prevent incidents and maximize uptime and efficiency and to secure continuous improvements.
+The online database is a valuable tool to prevent incidents and maximise uptime and efficiency and to secure continuous improvements.
 The Axess model makes material handling more a complete development and maintenance tool instead of just reporting inspection findings.

 According to the Petroleum Safety Authority Norway (PSA) all mobile installations on the Norwegian continental shelf must have a material handling plan and an overall philosophy on this field.
 The NORSOK standards provide guidelines for what these plans must include.
 These sets of regulations are all about facilitating work spaces and lifting devices that put efficiency and security in front.
 Axess recommends that material handling is included as an important part of the design and construction phases.

--We experience that those customers who involves us in an early phase, for example in the planning of a new installation, gets added value.
-This contribute to safe handling of material and economical profit – as a result of minimum downtime and good planning in early phase.
+We experience that those customers who involves us in an early phase, for example in the planning of a new installation, gets added value.
+This contribute to safe handling of material and economical profit - as a result of minimum downtime and good planning in early phase.
 A part from saving large amount of money for our clients on modifications and new installation this will contribute to better working environment on board, says Litlere.

 The Axess material handling systems helps customers: